DigitalExpart/PAKtIQ/BACKEND_STATUS.md

 ### 9. **Activity Log**
 - ✅ Track all user actions
-- ✅ Link to Pakts and Milestones
+- ✅ Link to Resolves and Milestones
 - ✅ Action type categorization
 - ✅ Description and metadata storage
 - ✅ Timestamp tracking